Zac Robinson: Los Angeles Rams

 On February 23, 2019, Robinson began his coaching career and was hired by the Los Angeles Rams as their assistant quarterbacks coach under head coach Sean McVay, following the departure of quarterbacks coach, Zac Taylor, who was hired to become the head coach of the Cincinnati Bengals.
 In 2020, it was announced that Robinson would switch positions from being the assistant quarterbacks coach to the assistant wide receivers coach.
 In 2021, he switched back to assistant quarterbacks coach after Liam Coen left for Kentucky.
 Robinson's team won Super Bowl LVI when the Rams defeated the Cincinnati Bengals.
+For the next two seasons, Robinson was elevated to the dual roles of pass game coordinator and quarterbacks coach.

+Atlanta Falcons

+On January 29, 2024, Robinson was hired to be the offensive coordinator for the Atlanta Falcons under head coach Raheem Morris.